 “And why do you call Me Lord, Lord, and do not do what I say?”
 (Luke 6:46).

-But if you want to enter into life, keep the commandments
+But if you want to “enter into life” keep the commandments

 “And He said to him, Why do you call Me good?
 There is none good but one, that is, God.
 But if you want to enter into life, keep the commandments” (Matthew 19:17).

-This leads us back to Exodus 20:6 “and showing mercy to thousands of those that love Me and keep My commandments.
-The exact same words Christ used in Matthew 19:17, are used in Exodus 20:6, which is the Ten Commandants or the Decalogue.
-In the two dispensations of the Jewish church and the Christian church, the commandments have not changed.
-The Law is not made null and void by the cross.
+This leads us back to Exodus 20:6, “and showing mercy to thousands of those that love Me and keep My commandments“.
+The same words Christ used in Matthew 19:17, are used in Exodus 20:6.
+In the two ages of the Jewish church and the Christian church, the commandments of the Lord have remained the same.